gabor-one/rag-demo/README.md

 Rate limit has been set to 4 CPS per IP.
 The data ingestion piepline uses 5 threads, for the sake of testing.

 Vector database is access via async client.
 With the async web server this external bottleneck is also eliminated.

+### Missing feature

+* Vector DB authentication has not been setup.
+* Idempotent ingestion capability: You cannot supply the ID on ingestion.
+It could be desirable to be able to upsert into vector DB in case of changing documents (e.g.: Wiki pages).

 ## Milvus Vector Database